AtesIsf/chat-cli/README.md

 # Chat-Cli

 `chat-cli` is a **learning-focused, decentralized command-line chat application written in C**.
-The goal of this project is to **better understand the principles of**: networking, cryptography, systems programming, and system design.
+The goal of this project is to **better understand the principles of**: networking, systems programming, and system design.

 ---